Cherokee County, Georgia: Government

 The five-member board of commissioners is elected from four districts, with an at-large county commission chair.
 Thus, members are elected as residents of geographic districts, but the commission chair must receive the majority vote of the county in total.
 Each is elected to a four-year term.

-Cherokee County sheriff and municipal police
+Cherokee County Sheriff's Office and city police agencies

-The county is under the jurisdiction of the Cherokee County Sheriff's Office, which is headed by Sheriff Frank Reynolds.
-The Cherokee County Sheriff's office is triple crown accredited by CALEA, ACA, and NCCHC.
-The major cities within the county have individual municipal police departments, such as Woodstock, Canton, Holly Springs, and Ball Ground.
+The county is under the jurisdiction of the Cherokee County Sheriff's Office, which is currently headed by Sheriff Frank Reynolds.
+Unlike some other metro Atlanta counties in Georgia, the Cherokee Sheriff's Office is a full-service Sheriff's Office meaning they manage the Adult Detention Center (jail), and handle law enforcement for unincorporated areas of Cherokee County.
+The incorporated cities within Cherokee County, Woodstock, Canton, Holly Springs, and Ball Ground, have independent municipal police departments.